RedTurtle/rt.bulkmodify/README.rst

 TODO
 ====

-* Adding a way for using test substitution also as a running script instance
+* Adding a way for using text substitution also as a running script for instance
-* We need JavaScript testing
+* We **really** need JavaScript tests
 * The product is designed for performing multiple write commit on ZODB, but probably a way of performing a single huge write operation can be useful